3

 4

 • This is an interesting question.
 Unfortunately, I don't think that, in the current state of the law, it can be answered objectively here.
 Only courts can really tell you what effect Alice will have, and it's new enough that it's hard to tell.
 Unfortunately, asking "What do you think?" is often a sign of a question not being a great fit for our Q&A format.
 I'd appreciate if you could whittle your question down to something a bit more specific, although I'm not sure what that would be.
-Mar 6, 2015 at 1:38
+Commented Mar 6, 2015 at 1:38

 • This would be a great question to ask about in Ask Patents Chat, but unfortunately our chatroom isn't particularly active nowadays.
 I do certainly welcome you to ask it there and see if you get any responses, though.
 That is what it's there for!
-Mar 6, 2015 at 1:39
+Commented Mar 6, 2015 at 1:39

 • I rephrased my question.